 - Quality Management and Process Improvement educates Clinical Nutrition Managers on the various healthcare quality standards, measures, and tools and introduces members to process improvement methods.

 - CNM Pediatric Management provides CNMs who have responsibility for managing pediatric care with a forum to benchmark as well as share data and best practices.
 The sub-unit offers tools and resources targeted specifically at challenges facing institutions providing care to children, including staffing, assessment of competencies, regulatory requirements, and budgeting, as well as implementation of outcomes-focused initiatives specific to pediatric units, clinics and/or facilities.

 Networking, Business Meetings, Continuing Professional Education Events, Receptions

 - CNM-EML is an electronic mailing list to facilitate timely interactive communication among CNM members.
-This continues to be an invaluable communication resource to our members.
+This continues to be an invaluable communication resource to members.

 - CNM offers an annual continuing professional education symposium to provide skills development and networking opportunities for members.
 Typically attendees are able to obtain 20-22 CEUs.
 Those attending rate the symposium as providing "excellent, pertinent, timely topics with tools ready to be used."

 - CNM also sponsors general sessions and pre-meeting workshops at the Academy's Food & Nutrition Conference & Expo™.

 Enhancement and Promotion of the Academy's Strategic Initiatives and Campaigns